Amplitude-Developer-Docs/amplitude-dev-center/docs/guides/mParticle-migration-guide.md

 ---
-title: Migrating from Segment to Amplitude
+title: Migrating from mParticle to Amplitude
-description: This document explains the step-by-step process of migrating from Segment to Amplitude.
+description: This document explains the step-by-step process of migrating from mParticle to Amplitude.
 It covers the necessary steps for replacing your instrumentation code using the Amplitude SDKs to track your events with minimal code changes.
 status: new
 hide:
   - toc #unhide if more headings are added